navgurukul/bhanwari-devi/CONTRIBUTING.md

 # Meraki Front-end Repository

-This repository contains the source code for the front-end of the Meraki web application, which has enabled over **25,000 students** from underserved communities to learn the basics of programming and spoken English through free online classes and curricula materials.
-Your assistance will allow us to continue to scale quickly and help reach our vision of building a sustainable skill based learning platform that can enable **1M children** from the **most underserved** communities of our society find **aspirational jobs** in tech by the year 2025.
+This repository contains the source code for the front-end of the __Meraki Web Application__.
+This project has enabled over **25,000 students** from under-served communities learn the basics of programming and spoken English through free online classes and curricula materials.

+Contributions to this project by people like you will allow us scale quickly and help build a sustainable skill-based learning platform that can enable **1M children** from the **most under-served** communities of our society find **aspirational jobs** in by the year 2025!

 ## Meraki App Links